 When it comes to maintaining a study log, LIMS goes above and beyond in terms of accessibility and efficiency.
 With modernized functionality, LIMS tailored to in vivo workflows maintains the standard of excellence that biomedical research and drug discovery labs require.

 LIMS is also valuable for handling detailed data for regulatory compliance purposes.
 Given the large volume of samples required for clinical research, data tracking approaches that lack automation can be both difficult to handle and prone to errors.
-Once a quality LIMS is deployed, labs can feel confident that data is accurate and protocols were executed to specification.
+Once a quality LIMS database is deployed, labs can feel confident that data is accurate and protocols were executed to specification.
 LIMS can ensure full compliance is maintained to meet strict government regulations.

 User experience should also be considered when implementing drug discovery LIMS software.
 LIMS that are difficult to use, will always be bypassed by laboratory technicians who don’t have the time to struggle with difficult technology.
 Labs that use mobile devices to connect with their animal research data management systems, can easily optimize their workflows and stay compliant.
 This proves useful when undergoing the American Association for Laboratory Animal Science (IACUC) reviews.